mohamedamineberrahmoun-cloud/Professional-Projects/01_market-risk-arima-garch-var/README.md

 The selected volatility model is used to compute dynamic VaR and Expected Shortfall estimates at the 95% and 99% confidence levels.
 By modelling conditional volatility, the analysis translates volatility dynamics into more concrete and interpretable risk measures, providing a clearer assessment of potential losses under adverse market conditions.

 VaR is evaluated using the Kupiec and Christoffersen tests, while Expected Shortfall is assessed using the McNeil–Frey backtesting procedure.

+## ⚡ News Impact Curve

+The project includes a News Impact Curve to analyse how positive and negative shocks affect conditional volatility.

+This analysis is particularly useful for interpreting asymmetric volatility models such as GJR-GARCH, EGARCH and TGARCH.
+The objective is to assess whether negative shocks have a stronger impact on volatility than positive shocks of a comparable magnitude.

 ## 📊 CAPM and Market Exposure Analysis